 Visualizations matter, because not everyone who consumes data is adept at analyzing it.
 These shareholders’ needs vary—from the big picture to the microcosm, the theoretical to the technical.
 Getting the right information for all parties is largely a function to pairing the right data storage backend to the best visualization front end.

 Yep, just like the most amazing movies start on a soundstage somewhere, or in a studio on a back lot, the best data visualizations start with a good data warehouse.
-Business intelligence and data warehousing go hand in hand, with data warehousing providing the base for the impressive and informative visualizations of BI programs.
-Without the ability of a data warehouse to aggregate and store information from a multitude of diverse data sources, the visualizations created by BI programs would be flatter and more two dimensional.
+Business intelligence and data warehousing go hand in hand, with good storage providing the basis impressive and informative visualizations.
+Without a data warehouse to store information from a multitude of diverse data sources, the visualizations created by BI programs would be flatter and more two dimensional.

 Unlike databases, which typically only contain data from a single application or program or a group of related programs within a platform, data warehouses are origin-agnostic.
 They take data from all sources—operational systems, ERMs, CRMs, social media insights, etc.—and the store it together, waiting for a query from an end user to pull it all back out and arrange it.
 The diversity of these data sources creates the basis for the rich, illustrative, informative data stories we all love pulling from our BI tools.